Report on Aging: Make Aging and Caregiving a Priority

 To better understand the implications of this looming crisis, Volunteers of America commissioned a nationwide survey with Lake Research and American Viewpoint into how the elderly and their caregivers are faring during the economic downturn.
 The survey found that the majority of Americans significantly underestimate the number of savings they will need to finance their future long-term care needs, and that caregivers are sacrificing their own financial futures to help care for older loved ones.

 A new white paper on the survey findings, titled "Boomer Bust 2011: Still Unprepared and Unaware," has now been released.

 Volunteers of America, one of the nation's largest providers of affordable senior housing and services to the elderly, identified four primary challenge areas faced by aging women and their caretakers: finances, desire for independence, workplace flexibility and lack of preparation.

 "We need to address this looming potential catastrophe," said Volunteers of America National President Mike King.
 "This will be the largest senior population in U.S. history and will almost double the prior numbers of seniors."

-On the whole, things have not changed for women in regards to serving as the primary hands-on caregiver for a parent, in-law, spouse or other loved one who needed care.
+In general, things have not changed for women regarding serving as the primary hands-on caregiver for a parent, in-law, spouse or other loved one who needed care.
 In addition, most women surveyed who are not currently caregivers expect they will be providing care at some time in the future.

-Survey respondents supported policies that would allow seniors to remain in their own homes for as long as possible and receive care in home- and community-based settings.
+Survey respondents supported policies that would allow seniors to remain in their homes for as long as possible and receive care at home and community-based settings.

-Respondents also felt that caregivers should be paid by Medicare and Medicaid for the services they provide in order to allow them to continue saving and meet their current financial and future retirements.
+Respondents also felt that caregivers should be paid by Medicare and Medicaid for the services they provide to allow them to continue saving and meet their current financial and future retirements.